Skip to Content

 to another person, who may get sick.

-causes meningitis in about 25% of the people who get the illness
+causes meningitis in about 25 out of 100 people who get the illness

 Neisseria meningitidis also can cause